SOM-Research/bigboss/README.md

 # **BigBOSS**

-This repository contains the source code for **BigBOSS**, a tool designed to analyze contributions in Open Source Software (OSS) projects.
-The project currently includes two services:
+This repository contains the source code for **BigBOSS**, a tool designed to monitor and analyze contributions and **Codes of Conduct (CoC)** in Open Source Software (OSS) projects.
+The project includes two main services:

 - **`conductAnalyzer`**: Analyzes comments for adherence to a predefined code of conduct and generates appropriate responses.
 - **`cocAnalyzer`**: Processes and evaluates code of conduct (CoC) files, identifies ethical patterns, and detects compliance with Contributor Covenant guidelines.

 ---

 ## **Overview**